 Solution 7 – Try Drive on the web

 Finally, this might be a global issue that’s temporarily preventing all users from accessing their cloud-based files.
-You can try and access your files from on the web-based client on your device, by checking the Desktop box before searching for Google Drive.
+You can try and access your files from the web-based client on your device, by checking the Desktop box before searching for Google Drive.

-You can check if Google Drive is down by navigating, here.
+You can check if Google Drive is down on Down Detector.
 And, with that, we can call it a wrap.
 In case you have any questions or suggestions, make sure to share them with us in the comments section below.